chapel-lang/chapel/doc/rst/language/spec/tuples.rst

       var (x,_) = f();

-   defines a function that returns a 2-tuple, calls the function, declares and initializes variable ``x`` to the initial component in the returned tuple, and ignores the other component in the returned tuple.
+   defines a function that returns a 2-tuple, calls the function, declares and initializes variable ``x`` to the first component in the returned tuple, and ignores the other component in the returned tuple.
 The value of ``x`` is initialized to ``1``.